 - Impact of Purchase Accounting The impact of purchase accounting includes purchase accounting adjustments recorded under the acquisition method of accounting, related to the going-private transaction.
 Purchase accounting adjustments primarily include fair value adjustments made to deferred revenue, inventory, and property, plant, and equipment which are recorded over time.
 We exclude these charges for purposes of calculating the non-GAAP financial measures presented below to facilitate a more meaningful evaluation of our current operating performance and comparisons to our past operating performance. - Amortization of Intangible Assets Amortization of intangible assets consists of amortization of customer relationships, developed technology and trade names.
-In connection with the going-private transaction, all of Denali's tangible and intangible assets and liabilities were accounted for and recognized at fair value on the transaction date.
+In connection with the going-private transaction, all of the tangible and intangible assets and liabilities of Dell Technologies were accounted for and recognized at fair value on the transaction date.
 Accordingly, for the periods presented, amortization of intangible assets represents amortization associated with intangible assets recognized in connection with the going-private transaction.
 Amortization charges for purchased intangible assets are significantly impacted by the timing and magnitude of our acquisitions, and these charges may vary in amount from period to period.
 We exclude these charges for purposes of calculating the non-GAAP financial measures presented below to facilitate a more meaningful evaluation of our current operating performance and comparisons to our past operating performance. - Other Corporate Expenses Other corporate expenses consists of the following items: - Severance and facility action costs primarily related to severance and benefits for employees terminated pursuant to cost savings initiatives. - Acquisition, integration, and divestiture related charges which are expensed as incurred and consist primarily of consulting and advisory services and retention payments.
-During the first quarter of Fiscal 2017, these charges include \$56 million of operating expenses related to the pending EMC merger. - Stock-based compensation expense associated with equity awards.
+During the second quarter and first six months of Fiscal 2017, these charges include \$72 million and \$128 million, respectively, of operating expenses related to the pending EMC merger. - Stock-based compensation expense associated with equity awards.